We have examined the consequences for businesses found to have breached competition law through recent cases where fines were imposed.

 For Google, this is not their first rodeo…

-This recent fine is actually the third time Google has been fined for breaching competition laws in as many years.
+That fine was the third for Google breaching competition laws in as many years.

-5 office fit-out firms fined a total of over £7 million for being involved in cartel behaviour
+3. Five office fit-out firms fined a total of over £7mn for being involved in cartel behaviour

-Following an investigation by the Competition and Markets Authority (CMA), in March this year five companies - Fourfront, Loop, Coriolis, ThirdWay and Oakley - were fined a total of over £7 million for their involvement in cartel behaviour.
+Following an investigation by the Competition and Markets Authority (CMA), in March 2019 five companies - Fourfront, Loop, Coriolis, ThirdWay and Oakley - were fined a total of over £7 million for their involvement in cartel behaviour.

 - Fourfront - £4,143,304